 Hesy-Ra’s tomb was discovered by French archaeologists Auguste Mariette and Jacques de Morgan in Saqqara.
 Wooden panels in the tomb were inscribed with titles that denoted his official duties, including being a physician, dentist, and scribe.
 Hesy-Ra is also believed to be the first physician to speculate about the condition of diabetes.
 He observed that it caused “frequent urination,” which we now know is a primary symptom of the illness.

 Detroit, MI is known for being an important stop on the Underground Railroad.
-You may not know that people were also enslaved in Detroit and surrounding areas.
-Many roads, schools, and places are named after wealthy slave-owning families.
-If you live in or near Detroit, you will recognize these names, Macomb, Campau, Beaubien, McDougall, Brush, Cass, Hamtramck, Dequindre, and Groesbeck Livernois, Rivard, and many others.
+You may not know that people were also enslaved in Detroit and surrounding areas prior to Michigan obtaining statehood.
+Many roads, schools, and other institutions in the Detroit area are named after wealthy slave-owning families.
+If you live in or near Detroit, you will recognize these names, Macomb, Campau, Beaubien, McDougall, Brush, Cass, Hamtramck, Dequindre, Groesbeck Livernois, Rivard, and many others.
 From its founding in 1750, slavery existed during Detroit’s existence as a French, British, and then American settlement.
 The Burton Collection of the Detroit Public Library has an original ledger book of William Macomb.
 The ledger lists his property and includes over 20 enslaved individuals.
-The first mayor of Detroit, John R. Williams (two streets bear his name), also owned slaves along with priests of the Catholic Church in Detroit.
+The first mayor of Detroit, John R. Williams, who has two streets in Detroit that bear his name, also owned slaves along with priests of the Catholic Church in Detroit.
 The men who financed the Detroit Free Press were also former slave owners.
 The Free Press used its platform to support slavery prior to the Civil War.